Janet Jackson singles discography

 This is the singles discography of American singer Janet Jackson.
 Jackson has sold more than 100 million records worldwide.
-Billboard ranked her as well as the third greatest female artist of all time in Billboard Hot 100 history (behind Madonna and Mariah Carey).
-Jackson's ten career number one singles on the Billboard Hot 100 are the eighth most number one singles by a recording artist.
+Billboard ranked her as the third greatest female artist of all time in Billboard Hot 100 history (behind Madonna and Mariah Carey).
+Jackson's ten career number one singles on the US Billboard Hot 100 are the eighth most number one singles by a recording artist.

-Signing with A&M Records in 1982 at 15, her first entry on the Billboard Hot 100 was "Young Love" off her self-titled debut album, reaching number 64, becoming only a moderate success.
-Her subsequent follow-up, Dream Street (1984) failed to produce a Hot 100 single.
-Her third album, Control (1986) was her breakthrough album, producing six top 20 singles on the Billboard Hot 100, including five in the top ten with the song "When I Think of You", becoming her first number one single on the chart.
+Signing with A&M Records in 1982 at age 15, her first entry on the Billboard Hot 100 was "Young Love", off her self-titled debut album.
+The single reached number 64 on the chart, becoming only a moderate success.
+Her follow-up album, Dream Street (1984) failed to produce a Hot 100 single.
+Her third album, Control (1986) was her breakthrough album, producing six top 20 singles on the Billboard Hot 100, including five in the top ten, with the song "When I Think of You" becoming her first number one single on the chart.

-Her fourth album, Janet Jackson's Rhythm Nation 1814 (1989), remains the only album in history to produce seven consecutive top five singles on the Billboard Hot 100, including four number one singles -- "Miss You Much", "Escapade", "Black Cat" and "Love Will Never Do (Without You)".
+Her fourth album, Janet Jackson's Rhythm Nation 1814 (1989), remains the only album in history to produce seven consecutive top five singles on the Billboard Hot 100, including four number ones: "Miss You Much", "Escapade", "Black Cat" and "Love Will Never Do (Without You)".
 After signing with Virgin Records in 1991, Jackson released her fifth album, Janet, in 1993.
 The album produced six top ten singles, including the number-one hits "That's the Way Love Goes" and "Again", with the former becoming her most successful charting single to date.